Climate-CAFE/.github/profile/README.md

 # BUSPH-HSPH CAFE RCC GitHub Organization
 Welcome to the CAFE RCC GitHub Organization page!
-The CAFE Research Coordinating Center (RCC) is a joint initiative by the Boston University School of Public Health and Harvard T.H.
-Chan School of Public Health.
+Here you can find code repositories for tutorials and example analyses developed and maintained by the CAFE team.

+If you are looking for our Dataverse Collection, [click here])(https://dataverse.harvard.edu/dataverse.xhtml?alias=CAFE).
+If you are looking for our official website, [click here](https://www.climatehealthcafe.org/).

 ## Tutorials and Code Sharing
 CAFE RCC has a established this community GitHub organization to share code, examples, and tutorials on working with common data formats and sources.
 We are assembling a collection of standard operating procedures (SOPs) for data processing, integration, harmonization, and analysis with code and tutorials in order to facilitate reproducibility and reusability for the climate and health Community of Practice.